-Emily Klawiter plans to pursue a career in water resource science thanks to Creighton’s many research opportunities for undergraduates.
+Emily Klawiter is pursuing a career in water resource science thanks to Creighton’s many research opportunities for undergraduates.
 Working alongside faculty who act as mentors, Bluejays are engaging in work that sets them on a path for success.

 Q. Where are you from?

 Q. Can you explain the kind of research you did at Creighton?